dpiponi/math-vim/README.md

 5. To get … → H̃₀(A∩B) → H̃₀(A)⊕H̃₀(B) → H̃₀(X) → 0 type...well you can...but I don't know how to stop github markup interfering.

 Have a look in math.vim for the rest.

+Not that the expressions above won't display correctly if you don't have suitable fonts installed.